 create basic settings of a Regulatory Set.

-Note: Both Regulatory Sets and Programs/Training items will create alerts in the Crew section of the Trip Snapshot.
-It is recommended to use training items for tracking medical currency, training dates, and other requirements that have a set due date and are not related with duty/flight activities and are not variable (except for grace periods).
+Note: Both Regulatory Sets and Programs/Training items creates alerts in the Crew section of the Trip Snapshot.
+It is recommended to use training items for training dates, and other requirements that have a set due date and are not related to duty/flight activities, and are not variable (except for grace periods).
 See: Crew Records: Programs